okholod/data-science-ml/ds-capstone/report.md

 nor substitute venues.
 Maximal number of venues is 34 and median is only 4, just 25% of neighborhoods have more than 10 venues.
 In total there are 28 uniques categories in our data frame.

-As the next step, we one-hot encode the venue categories, group rows by neighborhood and take the mean of the frequency of occurrence of each category.
+As the next step, we one-hot encoded the venue categories, grouped rows by neighborhood and took the mean of the frequency of occurrence of each category.
 Now, we can find out what the top 5 most common venues for the first 3 neighborhoods in our data frame are.